 \section{Related Works}

 \secvsbelow

-\paragraph{Diffusion Model} The diffusion model, initially proposed by~\cite{sohl2015deep}, has achieved remarkable results in producing high-quality samples across a variety of domains.
-This ranges from image generation~\cite{song2019generative, song2020score, dhariwal2021diffusion}, audio synthesis~\cite{popov2021grad,kong2020diffwave, huang2022fastdiff}, and video generation~\cite{ho2022imagen, ho2022video, wu2023tune}, etc. Among existing diffusion models, the Denoising Diffusion Probabilistic Model (DDPM)~\cite{ho2020denoising} is one of the most frequently adopted.
+\paragraph{Diffusion Model} The diffusion model, initially proposed by~\citet{sohl2015deep}, has achieved remarkable results in producing high-quality samples across a variety of domains.
+This ranges from image generation~\citep{song2019generative, song2020score, dhariwal2021diffusion}, audio synthesis~\citep{popov2021grad,kong2020diffwave, huang2022fastdiff}, and video generation~\citep{ho2022imagen, ho2022video, wu2023tune}, etc. Among existing diffusion models, the Denoising Diffusion Probabilistic Model (DDPM)~\citep{ho2020denoising} is one of the most frequently adopted.
 This approach introduces a dual-phase process for image generation: initially, a forward process gradually transforms training data into pure noise, followed by a reverse process that meticulously reconstructs the original data from this noise.
-Building on this model, there have been numerous follow-up studies, such as Stable Diffusion~\cite{rombach2022high}, which compresses images into a latent space and generates images based on text, and the Denoising Diffusion Implicit Models (DDIM)~\cite{song2020denoising}, which removes Gaussian randomness to accelerate the sampling generation process.
+Building on this model, there have been numerous follow-up studies, such as Stable Diffusion~\citep{rombach2022high}, which compresses images into a latent space and generates images based on text, and the Denoising Diffusion Implicit Models (DDIM)~\citep{song2020denoising}, which removes Gaussian randomness to accelerate the sampling generation process.
 These advancements demonstrate the versatility and potential of diffusion models.

-\paravs \paragraph{Data Safety and Membership Inference Attack} In the era of big data, preserving data privacy is paramount, especially in training diffusion models using sensitive datasets like artists' artworks, which are protected by copyright laws.
-Membership inference attacks, initially introduced by~\cite{shokri2017membership}, serve as an effective means to detect potential misuse of data without proper authorization.
+\paravs \paragraph{Data Safety and Membership Inference Attack} In the era of big data, preserving data privacy is paramount.
+The training of diffusion models may involve sensitive datasets like artists' artworks, which are protected by copyright laws.
+Membership inference attacks, initially introduced by~\citet{shokri2017membership}, serve as an effective means to detect potential misuse of data without proper authorization.
 Its objective is to ascertain whether a particular data sample participated in the training phase of a target model.
 This approach is instrumental in probing privacy breaches and identifying illicit data utilization.
-Researchers primarily focus on membership inference attacks for classification models~\cite{salem2018ml, yeom2018privacy, long2018understanding, li2021membership}, embedding models~\cite{song2020information, duddu2020quantifying, mahloujifar2021membership}, and generative models~\cite{hayes2017logan, hilprecht2019monte, chen2020gan}.
+Researchers primarily focus on membership inference attacks for classification models~\citep{salem2018ml, yeom2018privacy, long2018understanding, li2021membership}, embedding models~\citep{song2020information, duddu2020quantifying, mahloujifar2021membership}, and generative models~\citep{hayes2017logan, hilprecht2019monte, chen2020gan}.